 Situations change but friends don’t

 Beyond support, a friend is there to listen as the situations change but may not recognize the patterns related to your behavior (or once again hold back in addressing them) as each new issue comes up.
-I mention this because as I get to know each client I’m looking for patterns and how effective they are in getting the things this client keeps telling me friends DL 1Bthey want.
+I mention this because as I get to know each client I’m looking for patterns and how effective they are in getting the things this client keeps telling me they want.
 My job is to evaluate each pattern’s effectiveness, determine what function it serves, decide when is the best time to challenge the mindset supporting it, and finally offer alternative tools that will help them arrive at a new destination when a similar situation arises.
 That last part boils down to one word: accountability.
 A friend may not hold you accountable which is very often what you need to push you toward taking steps to change.

 Frenemies you’re not aware of